Faiquekhan15/Image-Analysis/README.md

 # Image-Analysis
-(a) Perform the following logical operations on two images:  AND, OR, NOT.
 This Repository contains all the necessary techniques that are used in the image analysis model. i.e. Feature extraction, Filtering, Masking, noise removal, and many more these codes were Written in MATLAB 2015 Develop a GUI which performs the following functions:
 (a) Perform the following logical operations on two images: AND, OR, NOT.
 (b) Use these logic functions to extract meaningful objects from an image using different mask shapes as studied in the class.